meg768/homebridge-pushover/README.md

 This plugin simply creates buttons with text labels.
 When pushed to state ON a message is sent using Pushover with the specified Pushover credentials.

-The **masterSwitch** will create a button that is used to toggle messages on or off.
-However, when a switch has the priority **high**, the message is always sent.

 I suggest you create all your messages in the config file and then group all messages in a seperate room named 'Messages' in HomeKit.